ismaelramos.dev

 });

-Now, we are using provideRouter and importProvidersFrom.
-These methods allow us to provide routes and extract providers from some modules without importing them.
+Now we’re using provideRouter and importProvidersFrom.
+These let us provide routes and pull providers out of modules without importing the modules themselves.

 App Component, but standalone

-Following the bootstrap configuration, we need to create components and enable the standalone flag.
+After the bootstrap config, we create components with the standalone flag enabled.
 The app.component.ts looks like this:

 @Component({